 The Public Interest Board is a student-run organization at The University of Tulsa College of Law that involves students in community service, public service, and pro bono work as they progress through their legal education.
-Students assist the underserved and the underrepresented within our community.
-In a typical semester, students log approximately 3,000 hours (equivalent to more than 11 weeks of full-time work) in public interest service, assisting organizations such as:
+Students assist the underserved and underrepresented in the community.
+During a semester, students log approximately 3,000 hours (equivalent to more than 11 weeks of full-time work) in public interest service.

 Court Appointed Special Advocates

 Tulsa Area United Way